mcalla314/tkintertoy/README.md

 ![Simple GUI](http://tkintertoy.readthedocs.io/en/latest/_images/first.png)

-As you can see in orgder to create a simple GUI, you create a window, add widgets, plot the widgets in the desired location, and then call waitforUser.
+As you can see in order to create a simple GUI, you create a window, add widgets, plot the widgets in the desired location, and then call waitforUser.

 While Tkintertoy was designed to be an GUI library for simple interfaces it